 Fusion vs. Onshape — User Experience

 Fusion has a modern and easy-to-understand user interface that neatly groups similar functions under tabs.
-However, the user interface can change between versions of the software, since it is still under active development.
+However, since it is still under active development, the user interface can change between software versions.
 This can be confusing at times, as some control buttons might be in a different location after an update.

 Onshape offers a smooth user experience.
-However, the interface can be difficult to get used to when compared to more standard CAD packages like Solidworks®, and even Fusion, because all the features are on a single ribbon instead of being broken down into different categories.
-The icons are also all one color, which makes it difficult to differentiate them from each other.
+However, the interface can be difficult to get used to compared to standard CAD packages like Solidworks® and even Fusion, because all the features are on a single ribbon instead of being broken down into different categories.
+The icons are all the same color, making it difficult to differentiate them.
 Despite being browser-based, Onshape is responsive, although this responsiveness depends on a stable internet connection.

-The learning curve for Onshape is somewhat steeper than that of Fusion.
+The learning curve for Onshape is steeper than that of Fusion.
 However, both provide a range of video tutorials to help users get used to how the software works.
-Onshape’s steep learning curve is due to its product data management system, which is powerful but also complex, in addition to the very nature of its user interface.
-All the standard CAD features are available on Onshape but the way they are laid out can be confusing for users used to CAD packages like Solidworks®, for example.
+Onshape’s steep learning curve is due to its powerful but complex product data management system and the very nature of its user interface.
+All the standard CAD features are available on Onshape, but how they are laid out can be confusing for users used to CAD packages like Solidworks®, for example.

 Is Fusion Easier to Learn and Use Than Onshape?

 Yes, Fusion is easier to learn and use than Onshape.
-While both of these CAD packages are relatively easy to learn, Fusion has a well-structured learning center that is easy to use and covers a wide range of topics.
-Onshape has a similar learning center, but ultimately, it is slightly more difficult to get used to.
+While both CAD packages are relatively easy to learn, Fusion has a well-structured learning center that is easy to use and covers a wide range of topics.
+Onshape has a similar learning center, but ultimately, it is slightly more challenging.
 Its learning center also hides some of the higher-quality courses behind a paywall, which can be a bitter pill to swallow considering the price of the Onshape software.

 Both Fusion and Onshape are cloud-based.
-Any instabilities, bugs, or crashes will very rarely result in data losses as files are stored on servers and can be easily recovered on both programs.
+Any instabilities, bugs, or crashes rarely result in data losses, as both programs store files on servers and can be easily recovered.
 Both CAD packages are commercial products.
-As such, any stability issues can be reported on the relevant forums and are usually addressed in subsequent updates.
+As such, any stability issues can be reported on the relevant forums and addressed in subsequent updates.
 Onshape does not require a high-bandwidth connection.
-A stable, uninterrupted connection is all that's required for a smooth user experience.
+A stable, uninterrupted connection is all that's needed for a smooth user experience.

 Fusion and Onshape are both commercial products.
 They both make formal customer support available.
 Both also have an assortment of avenues for getting assistance, from robust in-app help modules to official forums where users and experts can assist with queries.

-Fusion and Onshape both have vibrant communities in terms of official forums, social media, and multiple YouTube® channels (official and unofficial).
+Fusion and Onshape have vibrant communities in official forums, social media, and multiple YouTube® channels (official and unofficial).
 However, Fusion has a much larger online community due to its popularity and larger user base.

 Alternatives to Fusion and Onshape

-Fusion has far more features and functionality than Onshape, while also being significantly cheaper.
+Fusion has far more features and functionality than Onshape and is significantly cheaper.

 Copyright and Trademark Notices